Digital Nomad Life in Costa Rica

 We asked people in Costa Rica if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to avoid touching someone's head or using certain nicknames as both are considered offensive in Costa Rica.
 Additionally, be sure to dress conservatively in public and avoid public displays of affection, as they are seen as disrespectful.Beyond that, it is important to be respectful when discussing religion, particularly since the majority of Costa Ricans are Catholic.
 Disrespecting local customs and religious ceremonies should also be avoided.
-Finally, it’s important to be mindful of how much you are drinking in public, as public drunkenness is considered inappropriate," remarked one member in Costa Rica.
+Finally, it’s important to be mindful of how much you are drinking in public, as public drunkenness is considered inappropriate," explained one foreigner living in Costa Rica.

 What are healthcare services like in Costa Rica?